Chandu1925/UrbanWheels/README.md

 To acess dashboard type "dashboard" after server code.

-login 1: chandu, pwd - 1234 [acess to dashboard]
+login : chandu, pwd - 1234 [acess to dashboard]
+sign up and then login through login page using same name and pwd to acess for home page, select user at dropdown box in signup page